 INTP Friendships: How the INTP is as a BFF

 When it comes to relationships, your close friendships are truly important.
-We cherish these connections because without them we often feel a sense of loneliness.
+We cherish these connections because, without them, we often feel a sense of loneliness.
 While having a romantic partner is certainly nice, that doesn’t mean friendship isn’t just as important or even more important for some people.
-Having someone you can trust and rely on no matter what, someone who simply wants to spend time with for who you are, that is a valuable thing.
-Each person has a different idea of what they want from a friend, and what they think is most important in these types of relationships.
+Having someone you can trust and rely on no matter what, someone who simply wants to spend time with for who you are, is a valuable thing.
+Each person has a different idea of what they want from a friend and what they think is most important in these types of relationships.

 The Best of the INTP Best Friend

 INTPs are honest people who don’t believe in hiding things from the people they love.
 They want to be upfront and be comfortable sharing their thoughts with those closest to them.
 When the INTP trusts someone and considers them a close friend, they want to be completely sincere with them.
 They don’t pretend for the sake of someone’s feelings, but this also makes them someone that their loved ones can trust and rely on.
 When the INTP expresses something, they want to be accurate and do what they can to be helpful.
 They use their ability to problem solve in order to help those around them achieve their goals.
 For the INTP, helping their loved ones and closest friends accomplish things and grow is something very important and meaningful.
 Being able to change their lives in a positive way really helps the INTP feel like they have made a difference in the world.
 INTPs invest energy into their friends and actually want to learn about them and who they are.
 When they ask questions, it is because they are sincerely invested in their friendships and will pay attention to these details in hopes that they can make a difference someday down the line.